kaunel85/ong-bylaws/bylaws.md

 59. While wearing the Greek letters of Phi Delta Theta or having them associated with them in public, in any form or fashion, Members are expected to act in a responsible fashion and not to act in such a way that would bring dishonor to the organization.
 In judicial contexts this standard will be established by the best judgement of the Executive or Judicial committee depending on the context.
 The Badge of Phi Delta Theta shall only be worn with a collared shirt.

-60. If an Active Member has not completed four years of undergraduate studies or completed his degree, and is enrolled in at least one class at McMaster University, he is considered an Active Member and subject to all rules and regulations therein and may not attain Alum status.
+60. If an Active Member has not completed his degree and is enrolled in at least one class at McMaster University, he is considered an Active Member and subject to all rules and regulations therein and may not attain Alum status.

 Article VI: Phikeias
 ---------------------
 61. Selection of Phikeia shall be as prescribed in The Code Title XII.
     1. Men must be enrolled at McMaster University to be eligible for a Bid.
     2. Bids shall be extended by a simple majority vote of the Chapter and may be withdrawn and nullified by a 66% vote of the Chapter.

 62. Phikeia will be assesed induction dues of $90.
 Initiation dues will be $400 in the Fall semester and $360 in the Winter Semester.
 Phikeia who defer their initiation to the academic year after their induction will be assesed the full amount of membership dues as their initiation dues.
 All dues will be collected according to a payment schedule as established by the Treasurer and/or Finance Committee.
 The nominal dues amount will go towards newly initiated Member's badges, tickets to Founder’s Day, Initiation Dues, and operational costs.
 Additionally Phikeia shall pay a deposit for their Phikeia pin and manual.
 The deposit shall be returned as a cheque or applied against initiation dues when the book and pin are returned.